What is Collaborative Family Law?

 The first step in resolving a family law issue collaboratively is to try to come to an agreement by negotiating through lawyers.
+Working with family law lawyers ensures that both parties receive fair representation and guidance throughout the process.
 In addition, if parties are not able to reach an agreement through negotiations alone, they can enter into the mediation/arbitration process in lieu of going to court to litigate their issue(s).

 In mediation, the parties and their divorce mediation lawyers meet to work out a settlement with the help of a neutral third party.
-The mediator may be a senior lawyer or other appropriate person recommended by the court.
-Each lawyer will ask for personal and financial disclosure from opposing counsel before the mediation date, so that all of the required information will be available at the mediation.
+The mediator may be a senior lawyer or another appropriate professional recommended by the court.
+Each lawyer will ask for personal and financial disclosure from opposing counsel before the mediation date so that all of the required information will be available at the mediation.
+This process helps ensure transparency and fosters informed decision-making.

 The power of the arbitrator to make a binding decision comes from the arbitration agreement.
-Arbitrator can determine the legal contract specifies by the parties.
+The arbitrator can determine the legal contract specified by the parties.
 A similar agreement will precede mediation, setting out the obligations of the parties, including the obligation to negotiate in good faith.
 Both parties and witnesses must sign these agreements.
 They must also state whether they are governed exclusively by Ontario law.

 It is possible, however, for the court to find such a clause invalid for reasons such as: